 Crucial Roles Of Sea Turtles In Ocean And Beach Ecosystems

 Sea turtles play a critical role in their natural habitats.
 In the oceans, sea turtles graze on seagrass, helping to maintain seagrass bed health.
-The hatched or even the unhatched eggs that do not reach the ocean serve as a nutrient source for dune vegetation.
+The hatched or unhatched eggs that do not reach the ocean serve as a nutrient source for dune vegetation.

-One of the largest living turtles, the leatherback, also known as the lute or leathery turtle, is among the heaviest modern reptiles.
-These turtles are easily identifiable due to their lack of bony shells and leather-like skin.
-Leatherback turtles typically weigh between 200 to 700 kilograms or 440-1543 pounds.
-And can grow up to 7 feet or 2.1 meters in length.
+Leatherback turtles are easily identifiable due to their lack of bony shells and leather-like skin.
+They typically weigh between 200 and 700 kilograms or 440 and 1543 pounds and can grow up to 7 feet or 2.1 meters in length.

-Unique Features Of Hawksbill Sea Turtles
+Unique Characteristics of Hawksbill Sea Turtles

 Hawksbill sea turtles have a unique physical feature: their long, narrow beak.
 Compared to other species of sea turtles, hawksbills are not as large, reaching up to 45 inches or 3.75 feet in length and weighing around 145 pounds or 65.77 kilograms.
 When young, they have heart-shaped shells that elongate as they mature.